10. The Olmec

 They used these points on the end of spears to hunt big game like mammoth and bison and small game like deer and rabbits.

 The Clovis people were the first human inhabitants of the New World and are considered the ancestors of all North and South American indigenous cultures.
-Many scholars believe that they crossed the Beringia land bridge from Siberia to Alaska during the ice age and then headed south to warmer climates.
+Many scholars believe that they crossed the Beringia land bridge from Siberia

 Where did they go?